- What is a recommendation engine?

 - making relevant matches for the suggestions

-To do that e-commerce recommender engines are using a combination of collaborative and demographic techniques often mixed with content-based methods.
+To do that, the e-commerce product recommendation algorithm is using a combination of collaborative and demographic techniques often mixed with content-based methods.

-The combination of different types of recommender systems allows to fill the missing data more efficiently and perform a more broad comparison of user preference and available product inventory.
+The combination of different types of online recommendation engines allows us to fill the missing data more efficiently and perform a more broad comparison of user preference and available product inventory.

-Such an approach is one of the reasons why Amazon retains such a dominant position in the eCommerce industry.
+Such an approach is one of the reasons why the Amazon website recommendation engine retains such a dominant position in the eCommerce industry.

-Content aggregation platforms seem to be a natural fit for the recommender systems.
+Content aggregation platforms seem to be a natural fit for a recommendation system algorithm.
 After all, when there is too much content to consume, the user might feel lost.

 In this case, suggestions are one of the more effective ways of navigating in the sea of available content and keeping the users on-site for a longer time with the relevant content.